MYavuzYAGIS/Automotive-Cybersecurity/notes.md

 - clock syncronization deterministic(static frames)

-- TDMA- Time Divided Media Access to aviod collisions.
+- TDMA- Time Divided Media Access to aviod collisions.(slots and cycles.)

 - fixes problams with CAN.

 - With every FlexRay chip, a redundant controller built in.

+- Designed for time/safety critical applications but also used in backbone and control data.